January 14, 2020

 The two important aspects of heating in cookware are thermal conductivity and heat retention.

-High thermal conductivity also means a pan is responsive to temperature changes, meaning that it will heat and cool quickly.
+Good thermal conductivity also means a pan is responsive to temperature changes, meaning that it will heat and cool quickly.
 This is most important for delicate foods like fish, egg-based sauces, and candies.

 All cookware is a compromise between thermal conductivity and heat retention.
 Copper and aluminum are on the responsive end of the spectrum; cast iron and carbon steel are on the opposite end because they hold onto heat.
 Clad stainless steel is in the middle: the aluminum heating core provides good thermal conductivity, and the stainless steel provides heat retention.